 I laugh and give her a hug.
 “Thanks.”

 Abby is the last one to go.
 She goes after her mother, who received a rhinestone cell phone cover from my mom.
 Abby slowly walks up to the present pile and picks up the last gift.
 She then opens it and gasps.
 Inside, is a sketchpad and watercolor paint.
 There are also drawing utensils and parchment paper.
 Abby looks around for a clue as to who gave her the gift, but she doesn’t get her answer.
 Little does she know, it was me.
-I know that Lizzie was getting into fashion design when we graduated from high school, and I also happen to know she still practices drawing at home.
+I know that Abby was getting into fashion design when we graduated from high school, and I also happen to know she still practices drawing at home.
 But I was not going to admit.
 I actually don’t know why I bought it for her.
 I guess I did it subconsciously before I remembered we weren’t really friends anymore.
 Oh well.
 At least Abby will have something useful.
 I can only hope it makes her into a better person.

 After we are done opening gifts, people start to head out and some over to the table to eat.
 I take the time to catch up with Auntie Viola.